Television in China: Cable television

 Cable television is the usual transmission method in all urban areas of mainland China - television aerials are an extremely rare sight.
-Cable systems usually carry all the CCTV channels in Mandarin, plus all the channels of municipal, provincial or regional station in question (such stations are listed below).
+Cable systems usually carry all the CCTV channels in Mandarin, plus all the channels of all Chinese municipalities, provinces, and/or regions (such stations are listed below).
 The remaining slots carry the main channels from several other province-level stations, and may carry additional channels from metropolitan stations such as BTV and Shanghai Media Group.
-They may also carry a local channel for a particular sub-provincial municipality, prefecture or county.
+They may also carry a local channel for a particular sub-provincial municipality, prefecture, or county.
 Individual compounds (hotels, housing estates, etc.) often add a request channel showing karaoke music videos and animations.
-An extremely small number of compounds with many foreign residents (e.g. five star hotels in Beijing) will also carry selected channels from Hong Kong, Taiwan and the West.
+An extremely small number of compounds with many foreign residents (e.g. five-star hotels in Beijing) will also carry selected channels from Hong Kong, Taiwan, and the West.
 Phoenix Television has the widest carriage under this rule.

-Mainland China had more than 44.5 million digital cable television users in 2008, had 0.9 billion digital cable television users and 0.2 billion IPTV Users in 2015.
+Mainland China had more than 44.5 million digital cable television users in 2008, had 0.9 billion digital cable television users, and 0.2 billion IPTV Users in 2015.

 Unlike many cable television operators in other countries that support two-way modes, China's cable television runs in a one-way mode (download only, no upload and no interactive services).

-Most viewed channels

-The top 10 channels based on viewing ratings: